neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/13-aura.png)

 We can now create our first database.
 We want to create an AuraDS instance.
-That way we'll have access to Graph Data Science (GDS) and Bloom, the Neo4j business intelligence tool.
+That way we'll have access to Graph Data Science and Bloom, the Neo4j business intelligence tool.

 Important -- Be sure to select AuraDS.